DAV9854/Fort.js/README.md

 * Merge `Fort.merge("#009DFF");` *Tip*: Add a few more colors and see what you get (Not 100% tested)

 ##Custom Configuration
-Fort.js now supports a custom configuration, which offers the following properties
+Fort.js now supports custom configuration, which offers the following properties

 `height`: Height in any CSS notation